Adventurous Kate contains affiliate links. If you make a purchase through these links, I will earn a commission at no extra cost to you. Thanks!

 Train travel in the UK is incredibly romantic, and you can easily watch the scenery go by for hours — bright green hills, sheep, newly plowed fields, tiny villages…it’s my favorite way to travel the UK.

 Most of the time, it’s also the easiest and fastest way to travel — though not the cheapest.
-I even take trains to airports, where one line goes direct to Manchester Airport as well as the Manchester airport parking.

 If you’re not a UK resident and planning on traveling lots of long distances in the UK by train, look into a Britrail Pass.
 If you’re just booking occasional journeys, read on.